omerbsezer/Fast-Kubernetes/README.md

 - When run "kubectl" on the terminal, it can be seen some simple commands.
 Also "kubectl <command> --help" gives more information.
 - Pattern: kubectl [get|delete|edit|apply] [pods|deployment|services] [podName|serviceName|deploymentName]
 - Example: "kubectl get pods podName", "kubectl delete pods test_pod", "kubectl describe pods firstpod", etc.
-- All necessary/most usable commands are listed in the "(Kubernetes Commands Cheatsheet)[https://github.com/omerbsezer/Fast-Kubernetes/blob/main/KubernetesCommandCheatSheet.md]".
+- All necessary/most usable commands are listed in the "[Kubernetes Commands Cheatsheet](https://github.com/omerbsezer/Fast-Kubernetes/blob/main/KubernetesCommandCheatSheet.md)".
 Please have a look to get more information and usage.

 ### Pod: Creating, Yaml, LifeCycle <a name="pod"></a>